 Supreme Court Clinic

-The Supreme Court Clinic is a one-semester clinic offered for 5 graded credits (2 credits seminar and 3 experiential).
-Student-Attorneys will represent low-income individuals and non-profits in matters before appellate courts including the Massachusetts Supreme Judicial Court, the First Circuit Court of Appeals and the United States Supreme Court, depending on case and client needs.
+The Supreme Court Clinic is a one-semester clinic offered for 5 graded credits.
+The clinic is open to day and evening students in their last two (2) years of law school and to Accelerated JD students in their last year.
+Student-Attorneys will represent low-income individuals and non-profits in matters before appellate courts including the Massachusetts Supreme Judicial Court, the First Circuit Court of Appeals, and the United States Supreme Court, depending on case and client needs.
 The clinic will initially focus on Amicus Curiae filings and opposition to certiorari petitions.
 Students will work in “law firm” teams of four which will each be initially assigned 2 cases.
-Students will work with substantive law experts on the case issues, draft pleadings, edit each other’s work, maintain client relationships including client brief approval processes, and work with courts to insure appropriate representation of their client’s position(s).
+Students will work with substantive law experts on the case issues, draft pleadings, edit each other's work, maintain client relationships including client brief approval processes, and work with courts to insure appropriate representation of their client's position(s).